deepak1967/chatify/Readme.md

 ---

-## 💡 Usage

-- Open `http://localhost:4200` in multiple browser windows/tabs
-- Type a message and send — it will be broadcasted to all clients
-- Check the console for connection logs

----

-## 📷 Screenshots

-> _Add screenshots here if needed (UI preview, message logs, etc.)_

----

 ## 📌 Notes

 - Make sure both frontend and backend are running simultaneously.
 - WebSocket connections require matching port and CORS setup between Angular (4200) and Node.js (3000).
 - Socket.IO versions must be compatible (use v4.x on both client and server if possible).

----

-## 📃 License

-This project is licensed under the [MIT License](LICENSE).

 ---